Lawyers for Literacy

 to help kids improve their reading skills!”

-students, judges, lawyers and legal support staff to join this program.
-You will help a student become a
+all law students, judges, lawyers and legal support staff to join this program.
+You will help a student become

 members of Tucson's legal community.